cemreefe/cemreefe.github.io/source/index.md

 Another thing I like to engage in is photography, both digital and analog.
 I love being able to capture moments in the medium of images.
 Although I haven't been able to pursue this hobby as much as I'd like recently, I'm hoping to make more time for it soon.

-I like reading and consumin media about retro tech, digital and analog technology history, alternative internet protocols.
+I like reading about retro tech, digital and analog tech history.
+I love discussing alternative networks, sustainable software development.
+Lately thinking a lot about minimising addiction & distraction, promoting positive interactions and user-centered design around social spaces and applications.

 ## Experience
 - Software Development Engineer at Amazon Prime Video (May 2022 - Present)